LaughingWS/NexusForever.WorldDatabase.New-Zones-and-more/README.md

 Welcome to my custom Database!
 I am still working on this file.
+I listed them in rows and this is what i get.
 #1  Thayd: I have removed all the events from here (I hope)
 #2  Whitevale: I removed Winterfest from here
 #3  Thayd Shade's eve: Shade's eve is in Thayd